UnhappyTerror/Fil.github.io/doc/index.md

 description: Using super resolution algorithms to refine the arctic satellite imageries
 ---

-The project underwent the following steps.
-1. Compare the models that are currently being used; SRCNN and SRResnet
-2. Compare the two models by PSNR score, pick the best model to use for Dr Farquharson.
-3. Create the pipeline for Dr Farquharson.
-(Ideally simple enough that she only has to type in image size and file location.)
-4. Designing and submitting Github project presentation page

 # What are the challenges we face currently with the arctic satellite imageries?